Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Borax can also be used as a deterrent to insects and even mice.
 Sprinkle it along places where mice run - they don't like getting it on their feet.

 Boric acid (boracic acid) is a derivative from borax which is also used for killing insects.
-It is generally regarded as quite safe.
+It is generally regarded as safe if used properly.
 Again, it should not be taken internally nor breathed in, as the chemical may cause respiratory problems.
-See also the safety advice below for how to use borax responsibly.
+Boric acid is quite toxic for small children.

-Always keep borax away from food.
 It is quite toxic if ingested.
-As little as a teaspoonful could possibly kill a small child or make them quite sick, so keep it well out of reach of children.
+As little as a teaspoonful could possibly kill a small child or make them quite sick, if swallowed, so keep it well out of reach of children.

-For others swallowing borax could provoke gastic upsets.
 Nevertheless it is regarded by Rio Tinto (who manufacture it in California) as having "low acute toxicity".

 In the UK Dri-Pak make it and distribute it (and you can buy it directly from them in larger quantities - my next move!)
 They also sell a borax substitute which works much like borax.